 - L. After the application is received and prior to the certificate being issued, a family assessment using the Structured Analysis Family Evaluation (SAFE) instrument(s) to determine the character and suitability of the applicant(s), appropriateness of the home, determination of the behaviors, diagnoses, and disabilities of the foster children that the foster parents could care for, and child care practices must be completed. - 1.
 An assessment of character and suitability must include at least a review of the State Department's automated system as to applicants and persons who reside in the home of the applicants with written consent of the individuals.
 A review of all existing child placement agency and county department case records including the automated system must be completed.
 An investigation of any concerns raised from the application and/or the aforementioned sources of information and a personal assessment of the applicant must be conducted.
-A review of the CBI and National Sexual Offender Registry must be completed as listed at section 7.701.32. - 2.
+A review of the CBI and National Sexual Offender Registry must be completed as listed at section 7.701.33.
+A review of the abuse and neglect records must be completed as listed at section 7.701.32. - 2.
 The agency will require any applicant or any person eighteen (18) years of age or older who resides in the foster care home to submit a complete set of fingerprints taken by a qualified law enforcement agency.
 The fingerprints and appropriate processing fee must be submitted to the Colorado Bureau of Investigation (CBI) to obtain any record of arrest or conviction which is held by the CBI and FBI. - a.
 The agency must send an applicant card (FD 258) to the individual required to provide fingerprints.
 The fingerprints must be taken by a police or sheriff's department.
 The individual or agency must send the card to the CBI with a certified check or money order for the amount of the current processing fee for both the CBI and FBI records.
 The CBI report must be sent to the child placement agency certifying the foster home. - b.
 A certificate cannot be issued to a foster care home until the fingerprints and current processing fee are submitted to the CBI and a clearance or hit/match is received from both the CBI and the FBI.
-If a hit/match with a criminal history arrest is received, the formal court disposition must be received and reviewed before a decision is made to issue a certificate.
+If a hit/match with a criminal history arrest is received, the formal court disposition must be received and reviewed before a decision is made to issue a certificate. - 3.
+The family assessment must be completed using the Structured Analysis Family Evaluation (SAFE) home study format.
+The SAFE home study assessment must be completed using all the tools and processes required by the SAFE format.
+Persons completing the home studies must be qualified, as a minimum, as a placement worker, with a bachelor's degree in the social or behavioral sciences, and must complete the Department-required training prior to performing the home studies.
+Persons approving the home studies must be qualified as a placement supervisor and must comply with the Department-required training prior to reviewing and approving the home studies.

-3. Other Requirements
+4. Other Requirements